Madeline: Lost in Paris: Plot

 At the lace shop, the child workers endure enormous amounts of emotional and physical abuse at the hands of LaCroque.
 Fifi tells Madeline of how LaCroque was once a cabaret dancer who experienced a performance disaster.
 In total humiliation, she stopped performing and sold her long hair to make lace.
 She and Henri then gained legal custody of all the orphan girls.
 Rather than taking care of them (as she promised to the courts), she uses them as her miserable slaves.

+Despise this, Madeline still plans to escape with the orphan girls, soon after many fall attempts, they still make their escape through the window before LaCroque discovers them and cuts a piece of Madeline's hair, which she was used to make a lace for a customer.

 Through following the trail of Madeline's beads, Madeline's classmates and Pepito find their way to the factory.
 Pepito uses his shrunken head to first knock off LaCroque's wig from outside the window (revealing her bald head), and then frighten her to the ground.
 Meanwhile, Miss Clavel and the police catch Henri walking through the streets of Paris, planning to sell off Madeline's belongings.
 Through a plea bargain deal, Henri agrees to lead them to the lace factory, in exchange for a lighter punishment.
 Madeline and all of her friends are able to tie up LaCroque in endless rolls of lace just as the police arrive with Henri and Miss Clavel.
 Henri makes one last attempt to escape, only to be tripped by Pepito's spool trick, allowing the girls to tangle him up as well.
 The criminal duo are arrested by the police and taken away.
 The factory girls, however, still have no place to call home.

 Madeline receives a substantial financial reward for LaCroque's capture, and she uses it to start a school for her lace factory coworkers.
 The girls from both schools rejoice in the fact that they are all one whole family.